gcardi/Anafestica/README.md

     };
 ```

-Proceding step by step in the explanation, it's possible to note a non-static member variable named selectedFontName_ which name is self explanatory.
-This variable is directly connected to the getter of the property SelectedFontName.
-The setter of the SelectedFontName property is linked to the TForm1's non-static and non-const member function, called SetSelectedFontName.
+Proceding step by step in the explanation, it's possible to note a non-static member variable named `selectedFontName_` which name is self explanatory.
+This variable is directly connected to the getter of the property `SelectedFontName`.
+The setter of the `SelectedFontName` property is linked to the `TForm1`'s non-static and non-const member function, called `SetSelectedFontName`.
 The presence of this property is important (despite it is a private member), since it allows you to store and retrieve very easily the attribute it represents, that is, with only two lines of code: one used to retrieve the value and the other to save the latter.

 The other methods are only the result of a simple functional decomposition aimed at simplifying the reading of the code (and, obviously, to make the toxicity-metric utilities happy).

-Now all that remains is to look at the implementation of the methods, and provide the event handlers for the combobox that contains the list of fonts and for the timer that updates the lblClock caption.
+Now all that remains is to look at the implementation of the methods, and provide the event handlers for the combobox that contains the list of fonts and for `Timer1`, the timer that updates the `lblClock` caption.
 In reality, there is another important thing (mentioned previously) to do: provide for the destruction of the forms before the application returns from the WinMain function.
 But we'll see it later.

-Let's implement the two (empty) event handlers by double clicking on Timer1 and comboboxFontName:
+Let's implement the two (empty) event handlers by double clicking on `Timer1` and `comboboxFontName`:

 <img src="https://i.ibb.co/hFktX8x/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-19.png" alt="Generating event handlers">